 There is an option to pay higher contributions (above 3%) either by individuals themselves or their employers.
-Such expenses are PIT deductible for individuals and corporate income tax (CIT) deductible for employers.
+Such expenses are personal income tax (PIT) deductible for individuals and corporate income tax (CIT) deductible for employers.

 It is the employer’s responsibility to submit and pay social security returns electronically by the 15th day of the following month.

-Salary payment should be made no less than twice a month, unless there is mutual agreement between employee and employer to pay monthly.
+Salary payments should be made no less than twice a month, unless there is mutual agreement between employee and employer to pay monthly.

-For some categories of employees, paid annual leave is 25 calendar days (employees under 18 years of age, employees who are single parents raising a child under 14 or a disabled child under 16, disabled persons and other persons provided for by law).
+For some categories of employees, paid annual leave is 25 calendar days.
+This includes employees under 18 years of age, employees who are single parents of a child under 14 (or a disabled child under 16), disabled persons and other persons provided for by law.

 The following categories of employees are entitled to choose the time of annual leave after six months of uninterrupted work with the employer:

 - persons under 18 years of age

 - pregnant women and employees raising a child under 14 years of age or a disabled child under 18 years of age alone

 Annual leave can be carried forward to the next year of employment with the consent of the employee.
 This is allowed when the annual leave could not be utilized in the same year due to certain circumstances (e.g. taking part in official or public duties, assisting in relief operations, special-purpose leave entitlements, etc.)

 Sick pay is available to employees who have been covered by social insurance for at least three months during the last 12 months or at least six months during the last 24 months.
 The employer must pay between 80 and 100% of the employee’s average salary during the first two calendar days of sickness absence.
 During the third to the seventh day of absence, the state pays the employee 40% of his or her salary from the social insurance fund.
 From the eighth day of sickness absence, the state pays the employee 80% of his or her salary.